Straight to the Point

 The Best Butane Kitchen Torch: Iwatani PRO2 Culinary Butane Torch

-Iwatani is a familiar favorite in the restaurant industry, and for good reason: its torch head is affordable (less than 30 dollars) and low profile, requiring larger butane canisters (BU-5 and BU-6 cylinders) that are also relatively cheap and long lasting.
+What we liked: Iwatani is a familiar favorite in the restaurant industry, and for good reason: its torch head is affordable (less than $30) and low profile, requiring larger butane canisters (BU-5 and BU-6 cylinders) that are also relatively cheap and long lasting.
 Plus, the firepower is nothing to sniff at.
 Of all the butane models, this torch provides the widest spread (almost three inches at the point of contact); on its highest setting it has a seven-inch, mostly blue flame.
 This model features a reliable trigger starter that works the first time, every time; once lit, the torch stays lit and never cuts out.
 A dial on the back of the torch head allows you to easily adjust the intensity of the flame.
-Starting and extinguishing the flame does require both hands, as you need to hold the gas canister in place while turning the gas nozzle on the back with your other hand.
-Otherwise, this is a very straightforward, no-frills trigger start model.
-Do note: It does not have a safety lock.

 When searing steak, the Iwatani is a fast performer, clocking in at 2 minutes and 45 seconds total for the top, bottom, and sides of the meat in my tests.
 The crust was even, with slightly charred sections throughout, while the interior was juicy with no visible gray band.
 Interestingly, this torch produced some “sooty” flavors in the steak, but not in an off-putting way—more reminiscent of Korean barbecue.